Clive Brook … Jim Towner

 Meanwhile, Tony is gunned down by shady characters, probably people he owed money to.
 Fingerprints reveal that it was he who killed Rosie, not Jim, and Jim is released, after which he and Fanny agree to reconcile.

 Brook, as alcoholic Jim, is nearly as icy cold as the snowstorm outside.
-No sympathy for him, and he doesn’t try to gain audience favor, either.
+No sympathy from him, and he doesn’t try to gain audience favor, either.
 He plays Jim exactly for what he is: the type of millionaire man who has become so bitter from his money that his sympathetic wife means absolutely nothing to him.
 His situation, which has stretched him to the point of having an affair with a gaudy nightclub star, is given no Hollywood glamour here.

 This isn’t meant to be a scandalous shocker with a lot of overt sexual innuendos and drunkenness.
 It’s a true tale about the lives of very unhappy people, all affected by the toughness of the times.

 Kay Francis and Miriam Hopkins, though they have no scenes together, play off of each other with contradicting characters sharing the same type of heart.
 Both honestly love Jim, but, as Hopkins tells him, “There’s one that always gets there first.”
-Their lives are in two complete directions.
+Their lives are in two completely different directions.
 Fanny is a society girl living in a beautiful art deco apartment and comfortably adjusted to her husband’s wealth, while Rosie is working class.
 She hasn’t had it easy, as her brother makes clear, and she’s been used and lied to by almost everyone she has ever trusted.

 Fanny knows none of that.
 The only pain she knows is how Jim can make her feel.

 Kay is given a lot of redundant lines about loving Jim anyway, while the image of a dead Miriam Hopkins hanging over the side of the bed is the first image that pops into my mind when I think of this movie.
-Their camera time is about the same, but this is a showcase for Miriam, who has the best character of the entire film.

 Directed brilliantly by Marion Gering, 24 Hours has been unfairly relegated to bootlegged DVD copies from third or fourth generation transfers.
 For 1930’s movie fans, it’s a great example of how well even the simplest of stories could be produced if done with the right budget, people, and direction.